bcgov/platform-developer-docs/src/docs/platform-architecture-reference/platform-network-topology.md

 # Platform Network Topology
 Last updated: **August 23, 2023**

 Navigate to the platform network topology section for a detailed review of the network structure.
-The section breaks down the fundamental structure of our platform in Silver, Gold and Gold DR within the 4th version of the Open Compute Project  (OCP 4).
+The section breaks down the fundamental structure of Silver, Gold, Gold DR and Emerald Openshift Platforms.
 Follow the steps below to access the information:

 1. Head on over to the [Private cloud](https://digital.gov.bc.ca/cloud/private/) main page